brandur/org/drafts/elegant-apis.md

 * Generate API documentation with [Prmd](https://github.com/interagent/prmd).
 * Generate a Ruby client with [Heroics](https://github.com/interagent/heroics).
-* Generate a Go client with [Schematic](https://github.com/interagent/schematic), like the one used in Heroku's new CLI [hk](https://github.com/heroku/hk).
+* Generate a Go client with [Schematic](https://github.com/interagent/schematic), like the one used in Heroku's new CLI, [hk](https://github.com/heroku/hk).
 * Boot a working stub with [Committee](https://github.com/interagent/committee) that will validate incoming requests.
 * Insert a request validation middleware with [Committee](https://github.com/interagent/committee) that will validate incoming request data according to schema before it reaches our stack.
 * Use [Committee's](https://github.com/interagent/committee) test helpers to verify that the responses from our stack conform to the schema.